Cem Sultan: Rome

-Innocent VIII rebuffed overtures from the Mamlūks and prepared to launch a crusade against the Ottomans, but it was postponed when Matthias Corvinus of Hungary died on April 6, 1490.
+Innocent VIII rebuffed overtures from the Mamlūks and prepared to launch a crusade against the Ottomans, but it was postponed when Matthias Corvinus of Hungary died on 6 April 1490.
 These developments worried Bayezid, who contacted D'Aubusson and also sent Mustafa Bey (later a grand vizier) to Rome, to conclude a secret agreement, in December 1490.
 The sultan promised not to attack Rhodes, Rome, or Venice, as well as to pay Cem's allowance of 40,000 ducats to the Pope (10,000 of which were earmarked for the Knights of Saint John), in return for the prince's incarceration.
 Apparently, Cem found life in Rome more pleasant than in France, and he had lost hope of seizing the Ottoman throne, but he wanted to die in a Muslim land.
 His wish would not be realized.

 Pope Innocent VIII unsuccessfully attempted to use Cem to begin a new crusade against the Ottomans.
 The Pope also tried to convert Cem to Christianity, without success.
 Cem's presence in Rome was useful nevertheless, because whenever Bayezid intended to launch a military campaign against Christian nations of the Balkans, the Pope would threaten to release his brother.

 In exchange for maintaining the custody of Cem, Bayezid paid Innocent VIII 120,000 crowns (at the time, equal to all other annual sources of papal revenue combined), a relic of the Holy Lance (which allegedly had pierced the side of Christ), one hundred Moorish slaves, and an annual fee of 45,000 ducats.
 Much of the costs associated with the Sistine Chapel were paid with funds from the Ottoman ransoms.

 Death

-In 1494, Charles VIII invaded Italy, to take possession of the kingdom of Naples, and announced a crusade against the Turks.
-He compelled Pope Alexander VI to surrender Cem, who left Rome with the French army on January 28, 1495.
-The prince died in Naples on February 24.
-Some accounts attribute his death to poison, but he probably succumbed to pneumonia.
+In 1494, Charles VIII invaded Italy, to take possession of the Kingdom of Naples, and also announced a crusade against the Turks.
+He compelled Pope Alexander VI to surrender Cem, who left Rome with the French army on 28 January 1495.
+The prince died in Naples on 24 February.

-Cem died in Capua, while on a military expedition to conquer Naples under the command of King Charles VIII of France.
+It is rumored that he was poisoned by the Pope who was forced to give up his valuable hostage.

 Sultan Bayezid declared national mourning for three days.
 He also requested to have Cem's body for an Islamic funeral, but it was not until four years after Cem's death that his body was finally brought to the Ottoman lands because of attempts to receive more gold for Cem's corpse.
 He was buried in Bursa.

 Legacy

 Personality

-Cem had two diwans in Turkish and Persian, and he also spoke Arabic.
+Cem had two diwans written in Turkish and Persian, and he also spoke Arabic.